 How much you make in UX design depends on a variety of factors.
 These include everything from where you work and what you do, right through to how much experience you have and who you work for.

-What affects UX designer salaries?
+What affects a UX designer salary?

 UX designers have never been in greater demand.
 More electronic devices, more screens, more connectivity all means there are now more interfaces and software to design.
 It is one of the world’s fastest growing careers and LinkedIn has reported that UX is a key skill employers looked for in both 2020 and 2021.
 Elsewhere, the US Bureau of Labour Statistics predicts that jobs for UX designers will grow at 8% over the next decade — much faster than average.